usngo/products/ads-api/README.md

 ### ads-api
 ---

-This script uses a series of API from ADS, described in https://github.com/adsabs/adsabs-dev-api
+This script uses a series of APIs from @adsabs, described in https://github.com/adsabs/adsabs-dev-api.

+Disclaimer: this script is provided "as-is".
+It has been tested on a MAC terminal, so if you are on a Linux machine there are some adjustments to be made.
+One of the items in the to-do list (see below) is to make this script *OS agnostic*.

 Command-line tools used by this script: